fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/New-AzureRmEventHubAuthorizationRule.md

 # New-AzureRmEventHubAuthorizationRule

 ## SYNOPSIS
-Creates an Event Hubs authorization rule.
+Creates a new Event Hubs authorization rule.

 ## SYNTAX